 How should political power be shared?
 Majoritarian democracy is desirable under many criteria (Condorcet, 1785; May, 1952; Rae, 1969), but in polarized societies, where the same group is on the losing side on all essential issues, it effectively disenfranchises the minority.
 Polarization can exist in rich as well as poor countries, in old as well as new democracies, and can predate the democratic institutions or be generated by the institutions themselves.
-Referring to Northern Ireland, the Balkans, and other places plagued by civil wars, Emerson (1998, 1999) claims that in such situations majority rule is the problem, not a solution, and that more consensual rules must be implemented.
+For instance, polarization can rest on the exogenous separation of the population into two main religions.
+But it can also result from electoral competition in a winner-take-all system, in otherwise very different countries.
+Emerson (1998, 1999), referring to Northern Ireland, the Balkans, and other places plagued by civil wars, claims that majority rule is the problem, not a solution, and that more consensual rules must be implemented.

 In modern democracies, the main tool for power-sharing is representation.
 The complexity of the political agenda, which unfolds over time and allows changing coalitions, logrolling, and compromises makes representation in Parliament valuable even to a minority.
 When group barriers are permeable, the minority can occasionally belong to the winning side.
 But when preferences are fully polarized and the power of a cohesive majority bloc is secure - a scenario we refer to as a systematic minority - the minority remains disenfranchised.
 In some instances, therefore, power-sharing is imposed directly, and the constitution grants executive positions to specific groups, typically on the basis of their ethnic or religious identity.
 The problem is that constitutional provisions of this type are difficult to enforce and heavy-handed, unsuited to changing realities.
-We argue that power-
+We argue that power-sharing in polarized societies could be achieved in a more subtle and more